polterguy/magic.lambda.sockets/README.md

    group:some-group-name-here
 ```

+**Notice** - SignalR users might have multiple connections.
+This implies that once you add a user to
-Also notice that the message will still only be published to connections explicitly having registered an interest
+a group, _all_ connections are associated with that group.
+In addition the message will still only be
-in the `foo.bar` message for our above example.
+published to connections explicitly having registered an interest in the `foo.bar` message for our
+above example, irrelevant of whether the user belongs to the group or not.

 ## Connection context